OmarYAZEJI/ManifestAnalyzer/README.md

  ### View
  * This layer contains 2 Activity class MainActivity and infoActivity and will be used to handle the interaction with the user
  * MainActivity will used to make the user select an app and click the button to read the content of selected app Manifest file
+ * infoActivity will be used to show the content of the Manifest file content